-- Developments that are not typical affordable developments, but that have deed restrictions that target the missing middle (i.e., teachers)
+- 100% Missing Middle Developments that have deed restrictions and target the missing middle (i.e., teachers)

-- Innovative building types that are more naturally affordable
+- Innovative building types that produce residential units that are more naturally affordable (affordable-by-design)

-- Be sponsored by developers or development teams with experience with similar projects
+- Be sponsored by teams that have experience with similar projects

 - Include a robust community outreach component

 - SV@Home prioritizes developments that incorporate affordable units on-site and is not likely to support projects that meet inclusionary requirements via in-lieu fee.

 - Projects with negotiated requirement alternatives or that propose redevelopment of existing housing will undergo a more rigorous review.